WDD 330: Web Frontend Development II

 It is common practice to provide a sample with a different name to make it clear that it is not the real file.

 You may be wondering why that file is called .env.sample.
 Environment variables often contain sensitive information in them and so it is common to not include those files in the Git repo for the project.
-If you take a look in the .gitignore file that is part of the project you will see in fact that we have already been ignoring .env files.
+If you take a look in the .gitignore file, you will see that .env files are already being ignored.
 Files named that way will never be tracked by Git.

-The next question you may have is: "well if the environment variables do not get included in the repo...how do I get them out to my production environment?"
+The next question is how do environment variables get used in the production environment?
 That is addressed below.

-When our code gets deployed to Netlify (the production environment) it will need to know the server URL it should use.
-Since our .env file will not be part of the repo we have to set it a different way.
+When the code gets deployed to Netlify (the production environment) it will need to know the server URL it should use.
+Since the .env file will not be part of the repo it is set a different way.

 Only one member of your teams needs to do the following maintenance.